inaimathi/house/README.md

 #### Handlers
 ###### `define-handler`

 Defines a handler.
-The handler body has access to three bound symbols in addition to its parameters:
+The handler body has access to the bound symbol `request` in addition to its' parameters:

-- `sock`: the requesting socket (should only really be used for `subscribe!` calls, but you can also write things to it if you need to send stuff before the request proper)
-- `session`: the session belonging to the requesting user
 - `request`: the raw `request` object, with exported accessors `resource`, `headers` `session-tokens` and `paramteres`.
 	- `paramters` contains the raw `alist` of incoming HTTP parameters
 	- `resource` contains the raw URI, minus host and parameters
 	- `headers` contains the raw HTTP headers `alist` (of particular interest is the `:host` key)
 	- `session-tokens` contains the raw list of session tokens associated with this request

-Depending on the keyword parameter `:close-socket?`, it may or may not close the incoming TCP stream after it responds.
+	- `session` contains the session
+	- `socket-of` is the `socket` that generated the request.
+In principle, you could use this to set up some sort of communication layer that isn't strict `HTTP` if you like.

 ###### `define-json-handler`

-Defines a closing `handler` that responds with `"application/json"`, and automatically JSON-encodes its response.
+Defines a `handler` that responds with `"application/json"`, and automatically JSON-encodes its response.

-###### `define-redirect-handler`
+###### `define-channel`

-Defines a handler that sends either `301` or `307` HTTP responses (permanent redirect and temporary redirect respectively).
+Defines a `handler` that opens an [`EventSource`](https://developer.mozilla.org/en-US/docs/Web/API/EventSource) instead of closing after sending the response.

 ###### `define-file-handler`